Cookieeszn/Project-bankist-app/README.md

 # Project-bankist-app
-Project I worked on from a JavaScript course
+Project that I have worked on from a JavaScript course